 Fight Traffic Ticket in MontanaPage OverviewSUMMARY: How to Fight a Montana Traffic Ticket

-Regardless of how you plead, you must enter it with the court before the appearance date posted on your citation.
-If you cannot find your traffic ticket, read what to do in our Lost Traffic Ticket section.
+NOTE: If you cannot find your traffic ticket, read what to do in our Lost Traffic Ticket section.

 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Incur points on your driving record (could lead to license suspension/revocation)
+- Incur points on your driving record (could lead to license suspension/revocation).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

 Learn more about